ifraud/ifraud.github.io/_drafts/reflections-on-15-years-in-education.md

 With great power comes free labour and unquestioned authority.
 ------------------------------------------

-My bachelors is where I grew up as a person.
+My bachelors was where I grew up as a person.
 By the time I got to IITD - I was still an unrest young mind only having had 2 years of proper schooling by far.
 Obviously my social skills were a complete mess - they still are according to many standards, but my friends are patient.
 At IITD, you find mostly smart